grpc/grpc.github.io/docs/quickstart/csharp.md

 > dotnet build **/project.json
 ```

-### Using Xamarin Studio or Monodevelop IDEs
+### Using the Monodevelop IDE
-The C# gRPC package currently depends on System.Interactive.Async 3.0.0, which cannot be downloaded on older NuGet versions.
+The C# gRPC package currently depends on System.Interactive.Async 3.0.0, which requires NuGet 2.12+ to install.
-NuGet is too old in Xamarin Studio on OS X and Monodevelop on Linux as well as via apt-get.
+The NuGet included on the latest versions of Monodevelop is too old to install gRPC C#.

 One possible workaround is as follows:

-* Upgrade your NuGet installation with `/path/to/nuget update -self`.
+* Install NuGet 2.12+ so that it's available from the command line.
 * From the `examples/csharp/helloworld` directory, run `/path/to/nuget restore`.
 * Now that the NuGet dependencies are restored into their proper package folders, build
-  the solution from your IDE.
+  the solution from the Monodevelop IDE.

 ## Run a gRPC application